 In this method, we use the Google Duo Android app on your PC, using an app player software called Nox.

-- Download and install the Nox app player software on your Windows PC/laptop.
+Step 1: Download and install the following software on your Windows computer:

-- Once Nox restarts, add your Google account as you add it on an Android device.
-Go to Settings » Accounts » Add account.
+Step 4: Once Nox restarts, add your Google account as you add it on an Android device.
+Go to Settings > Accounts > Add account.

-- Drag and drop the Google Duo APK you downloaded in Step 2 to the Nox App Player window.
+Step 5: Drag and drop the Google Duo APK you downloaded in Step 1 to the Nox App Player window.

-- Once Google Duo is installed, choose Open to open the Google Duo App on your PC.
+Step 8: Once Google Duo is installed, choose ‘Open’ to open the Google Duo App on your PC.

 That’s all.
 Enjoy using Google Duo on your PC.